dfinity/portal/blog/features/wasm-native-stable-memory.md

 ## Production examples

 If you’re interested in seeing some architecture of more complicated dapps that are using stable memory, the [Bitcoin canister](https://github.com/dfinity/bitcoin-canister) and the [Internet Identity canister](https://github.com/dfinity/internet-identity/tree/main/src/internet_identity) are good examples.

+## Conclusion

+Dapps which use stable memory should see 1.5-2x performance improvements for stable memory reads and writes without developers needing to make any changes.
+So you should consider using stable memory today!